VitorLelis/VitorLelis/README.md

   ## About me
   Born and raised in Brazil 🇧🇷 where I lived for 20 years

-  Came to Portugal 🇵🇹 to learn and get new expereinces
+  Came to Portugal 🇵🇹 to learn and get new experiences

   ## Education
   Getting my degree in Software Engineering 💻 at University of Minho